lalalaurenv/ao3statsscrape/README.md

 * Make a new task in your Windows Task Scheduler to action the batch file daily
 * You can run the task right away to make sure it's working, then wait as it runs each day and collects all your stats for you
 ## Issues / For the future
-* Trying to grab the title of the fic does not return anything?
+* Trying to grab the title of the fic does not return anything? - resolved May 22
 * Is it possible/easier to just grab all the details directly from the profile page itself?
 Yes, but it's in a list and how do we deal with this in scrapy?
 How do we deal with list items that don't have certain elements like comments?